Hokkaido's First Inhabitants

 Around the 15th century life changed.
 The southern sisam—the Japanese—began arriving in greater numbers and building trading posts along the far south coast.
 As the Japanese moved north and solidified their presence on the island, the aynu—regarded as "hairy people"—became forced laborers.

 In 1869 the new Meiji Government lumped Ainu together with Japanese as "commoners," and the Ainu language and lifestyle were outlawed.
-Along with intermarriages, this nearly obliterated the culture.
+Forced assimilation and intermarriage nearly obliterated the culture.
 The Hokkaido Former Aborigine Protection Law sliced up land ownership, dispossessing many Ainu of ancestral homesteads.

 Visitors to Hokkaido may find it hard to recognize full-blooded Ainu outside the tourist centers of Shiraoi, Nibutani, and Akan.
-Some 24,000 people declare themselves Ainu.
+Some 24,000 people declare themselves Ainu, although many identify as Japanese.
 Most Japanese have little interest in Ainu affairs, beyond buying cute wooden carvings as souvenirs.
 Otherwise well-informed, worldly Japanese hosts may be surprised, and a little embarrassed, by foreigners' interest in Ainu.
 Today, Ainu tourist parks are being revamped as cultural centers.
-Ainu language is taught at 14 locations, and Shiro Kayano is continuing his father's monthly Ainu radio broadcasts (FM-Pipaushi).
+Ainu language is taught at 14 locations, and Kayano Shoro is continuing his father's monthly Ainu radio broadcasts (FM-Pipaushi).